1948 Nobel Prize in Literature: Prize decision

+On 4 November 1948, the Swedish Academy decided that that year's Nobel Prize in Literature should be awarded to T. S. Eliot "for his outstanding, pioneer contribution to present-day poetry".

 Award ceremony speech

 At the award ceremony in Stockholm on 10 December 1948, Anders Österling, permanent secretary of the Swedish Academy, said of Eliot:

 His career is remarkable in that, from an extremely exclusive and consciously isolated position, he has gradually come to exercise a very far-reaching influence.
 At the outset he appeared to address himself to but a small circle of initiates, but this circle slowly widened, without his appearing to will it himself.
 Thus in Eliot's verse and prose there was quite a special accent, which compelled attention just in our own time, a capacity to cut into the consciousness of our generation with the sharpness of a diamond.